 Berkeley Pit - Butte

-The Berkeley Pit, was Butte's first large truck-operated open-pit copper mine until mining ceased in 1982.
-By 1980 nearly 1.5 billion tons of material had been removed from the Pit, including more than 290 million tons of copper ore.
-The pit enabled Butte to claim the title The Richest Hill on Earth.
+The Berkeley Pit was Buttes first large-scale, truck-operated open-pit copper mine and remained in operation until mining ceased in 1982.
+By 1980, nearly 1.5 billion tons of material had been removed from the site, including more than 290 million tons of copper ore.
+The mine played a major role in earning Butte its historic nickname, The Richest Hill on Earth.

-Two communities and much of Butte's previously crowded East Side were consumed by land purchases to create the Berkeley Pit.
-The Anaconda Mining Company bought the homes, businesses and school of the working-class communities of Meaderville and McQueen, east of the Berkeley Pit site.
+To create the Berkeley Pit, two communities and much of Buttes once densely populated East Side were acquired and removed through land purchases.
+The Anaconda Mining Company purchased the homes, businesses, and school buildings of the working-class neighborhoods of Meaderville and McQueen, located east of the pit site.

 director@buttecvb.com